 It is viewed as particularly assertive, especially after the growth of Cuba’s young creatives in the 1980s.

-Contemporary Cuban art is versatile and rich, and also unfortunately sometimes marginalized because of the restraints put upon artistic expression under an umbrella of politics.
+Contemporary Cuban art is versatile and rich and, unfortunately also sometimes marginalized because of the restraints put upon artistic expression under an umbrella of politics.

-Today, many contemporary Cuban artists can be found rostered by some of the world’s most well-renowned museums and art galleries.
+Nevertheless, many contemporary Cuban artists can be found rostered by some of the world’s most well-renowned museums and art galleries.

 16. Why Is Baseball Cuba’s National Sport?